0xStruct/mina-puzzles/README.md

 Other concepts such as pre-compilation or cloud compilation would be explored in the following months

+### On P2P realtime game play

+Websocket (via Ably) is used for sending game updates (recursive proof and chat messages) realtime between 2 players.
+Key Value storage (via Vercel) is used to store active game channels, to cache proofs

+Mina's recursive proofs are awesome to create P2P games, to reduce UX frictions as minimal wallet and blockchain interactions are needed, but still with Mina's full ZK offerings

 #### On structure and scaffold

 As I build more and more puzzles/games, I start to notice how structure and off-the-shelf components could be useful to smoothen developer journey and boost productivity.

-It is on my mind to make this into a Mina puzzle starter kit.
+It is on my mind to make this into a  🕹️ **Mina game starter kit**

 ## 📹 Video documentation